 If the employee received an advance, it must have been given within 30 days of the travel date.
 The expense must be substantiated within 60 days after the expense is paid.

 Excess reimbursement– Any excess reimbursement must be returned within 120 days of receipt of a statement from the employer that lists outstanding advances.

 These are IRS guidelines, and a company is free to implement more restrictive rules.
 For example, the company may require substantiation for expenditures over $25, rather than the IRS $75 limit.

 Likewise, the company may pay for mileage at a rate less than the IRS standard rate.
 Reimbursements under an accountable plan are not taxable income to employees and are not shown on employees' 1040s.
-Nonreimbursed expenses may be deducted by the employees.
+Nonreimbursed expenses may no longer be deducted by the employees.